mbelarbi/bash_training/part4_functions.md

 	# lets call out function
 	greetings Miloud

-You refer to ordered and not named arguements in bash, this is done with $n, where n is a positive number. $0 is reserved for the script call itself.
-The beauty of this is if you wish to handle extra args, you can do so easily without changing the function declaration, only the unit of work and the piece that calls it. the downside is that it can get a little hard to track or keep up with ordered arguements, named arguements are easier to handle and read.
+You refer to ordered and not named arguements in bash, this is done with `$n`, where n is a positive number. `$0` is reserved for the script call itself.
+The beauty of this is if you wish to handle extra args, you can do so easily without changing the function declaration, only the unit of work and the piece that calls it.
+The downside is that it can get a little hard to track or keep up with ordered arguements, named arguements are easier to handle and read.

 Calling functions
 -----------------